 - Info Team

-Lunch will be provided for your visit to CultureLink.
-Don’t miss this great networking opportunity and gain valuable work experience Sign up online now!
+Food and refreshment will be provided for your visit to CultureLink.
+You can choose to come to the morning session or afternoon session as per your appointment.
+Don’t miss this great opportunity to network and gain valuable work experience Sign up online now and book your appointment with one of the four staff members.

 Seeking Board Members